ZhimingDeng5/academicpages/_pages/about.md

 **Yin, S.** (2020).
 On Integrated Speaking Test Performance and its Relation with Critical Thinking: A Case Study of TOEFL Integrated Speaking Task.
 In Proceedings of *the Fifth International Conference on Language Testing and Assessment*.
 Guangzhou, China. paper, slides.

-C. Books

-Yin, S. (upcoming). *Conceptualizing and operationalizing the construct of critical thinking in EAP speaking: The development and validation of a rating scale.* Peter Lang.

-**Yin, S.**, Yu, C., & Peng, X. (upcoming).
-Promoting critical thinking in EAP writing classroom: A learning-oriented assessment approach.
-In T. Thai, & J. Pearson (Eds.), *The changing landscape of EAP assessment: Insights from diverse contexts.* Bloomsbury.

-Yang, M. & **Yin, S.** (2020).
-Dark Genius of Wall Street: The Misunderstood Life of Jay Gould, King of the Robber Barons.
-Shanghai: Shanghai University of Finance and Economics.
-ISBN: 978-7-5642-3580-2/F· 3580

 Teaching
 ======
 Current: